 The Luke version of the Sermon on the Mount doesn’t water the Beatitude down any either.
 In it, Jesus says:

 “Blessed are you when men hate you, and when they exclude you, and revile you, and cast out your name as evil, for the Son of Man’s sake.
 Rejoice in that day and leap for joy!
-For indeed your reward is great in heaven, for in like manner their fathers did to the prophets” (Luke 6:22-23).
-The New Testament offers us several examples of Christians being persecuted, even to the point of death.
-We don’t find one instance, though, where the Christian says to the persecutor, “Could you let me have a quick moment here to leap for joy about what’s happening?”
+For indeed your reward is great in heaven, for in like manner their fathers did to the prophets” (Luke 6:22-23, N.K.J.V.).

 There’s certainly no denying that the early church experienced intense persecution.
 The apostles were arrested (Acts 4:1-22; 5:17-42).
 Stephen was stoned to death (Acts 7:54-60).
-James was killed (Acts 12:1-4).
+James was killed with the sword (Acts 12:1-4).
 Paul was stoned (Acts 14:19-20).
 Paul and Silas were whipped and imprisoned (Acts 16:16-34).
 Paul was arrested again and ultimately brought before Caesar (Acts chapters 21-28).
-It wasn’t until the emperor Constantine “Christianized” the Roman empire that the persecution of Christians ceased.
+The fact is, it wasn’t until the emperor Constantine “Christianized” the Roman empire that the persecution of Christians ceased.

-This isn’t to say, though, that persecution doesn’t exist today.
-The fact is, it does.
-Certainly it exists in China and other far off lands, but it also exists right here in everyday America.
-Anytime you take a stand for Christ, and someone else makes you suffer somewhat for it, that’s persecution.
+And, make no mistake, persecution does still exist today.
+Certainly it exists in China and other far off lands, but it also exists right here in good ole’ America.
+Anytime you take a stand for Christ, and someone else makes you somehow suffer for it, that’s persecution.